← Back to Blog

 kubectl describe node <node-name>

-• DiskPressure: Node is running out of disk.
-Evict pods, clean up images (docker system prune)
+• DiskPressure: Node running out of disk.
+Clean up images with docker system prune

 • MemoryPressure: Node OOM.
-Scale the cluster or evict memory-heavy pods
+Scale cluster or evict memory-heavy pods

 • kubelet not running: SSH to node, check systemctl status kubelet